-The provided maps illustrate how Portview, a seaside town, had developed from 1990 to 2010.
+The provided maps illustrate how Portview, a seaside town, developed from 1990 to 2010.

 Overall, over the 20-year period, Portview had undergone many changes with most of its previous infrastructures transforming into more complex and developed ones.

-On the other hand, in 2010, the seaside town was completely transformed with firstly the cafe becoming larger and while the pier still remained, a second pier was added.
-The amount of shops doubled over two decades and Waterfront Street was then bordered by shops on both sides.
-A car park was constructed over the empty space opposite to the original row of shops.
-Furthermore, there was the addition of two more swimming pools while the resort became 5-star hotels and the shopping mall transformed into a complex.
+On the other hand, in 2010, the seaside town was completely transformed with firstly the cafe becoming larger, and while the pier still remained, a second pier was added.
+The number of shops doubled over two decades and Waterfront Street was then bordered by shops on both sides.
+A car park was constructed over the empty space opposite the original row of shops.
+Furthermore, there was the addition of two more swimming pools while the resort became 5-star hotel and the shopping mall transformed into a complex.
 The golf course, though it remained, was bigger.
-Finally, the farmland was demolished to make way for a park that consisted of trees, benches, small waterholes and a footpath.
+Finally, the farmland was demolished to make way for a park that consisted of trees, benches, small waterholes, and a footpath.